ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 Each resource type MUST be registered with the IANA.
 The aliased media type MUST be specified.
 -->

-## Information Resource Export

-Each information resource MAY export a set of entity domains and entity property mappings.

-### Resource-Specific Entity Domain Export {#def-epe}

-Each type of information resource MAY export several types of entity domains.
-For example, a network map resource defines a `pid` domain, a `ipv4` domain and a `ipv6` domain (which may be empty).

-When a new ALTO information resource type is registered, if this type of information resource can export an existing type of entity domain, the corresponding document MUST define how to export such type of entity domain from such type of information resource.

-When a new entity domain type is defined, if an existing type of information resource can export an entity domain in this entity domain type, the corresponding document MUST define how to export such type of entity domain from such type of information resource.

-### Entity Property Mapping Export {#def-ept}

-For each entity domain which could be exported by an information resource, this information resource MAY also export some mapping from this entity domain to some entity property.
-For example, a network map resource can map an `ipv4` entity to its `pid` property.

-When a new ALTO information resource type is registered, if this type of information resource can export an entity domain in an existing entity domain type, and map entities in this entity domain to an existing type of entity property, the corresponding document MUST define how to export such type of an entity property.

-When a new ALTO entity domain type or a new entity property type is defined, if an existing type of resource can export an entity domain in this entity domain type, and map entities in this entity domain to this type of entity property, the corresponding document MUST define how to export such type of an entity property.

 <!--
 ## Relationship with Other ALTO Resources {#def-relationship-to-other-resources}